jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 Stage2:

-Banach-Tarski theorem on S^2: The sphere can be partitioned into a finite number of pieces which can be rotated to form two copies of S^2.

-banach-tarski-1.lisp contains the proof.
+Banach-Tarski theorem on S^2: The sphere can be partitioned into a finite number of pieces which can be rotated to form two copies of S^2. banach-tarski-1.lisp contains the proof.

-countable-sets.lisp: Contains the proof for the cartesian product of two countable sets is countable.
+countable-sets.lisp: Contains the proof of the cartesian product of two countable sets is countable.